6 min read

 We opted to forego exploring the windowless rectangular building on top of the first of a handful of peaks we passed by.

-My wasp stings turned my leg into a water filled itchy hot dog.
+The wasp stings turned my leg into a water filled itchy hot dog.
 Not cool two days later.

 Beautiful but exposed.
 Shade?